lendkhoa/algorithm-py/designs/elements_of_programming_interview_snippets.md

 ```

 # Find and return the intersect Rectangle
-Given the Rectangle can be create with this class
+Given the Rectangle can be create with this class <br>

 ```python
 Rectangle(x, y, width, height)
 ```